Salesforce DevOps & CI/CD Interview Questions — SFX Support

 - Enable rapid, reliable releases.

-- Continuous Deployment: An even further extension of CD, where every change that passes all stages of the pipeline is *automatically* deployed to production without manual intervention.
-This is less common in Salesforce due to the nature of orgs and compliance, but possible for certain scenarios.
+- Continuous Deployment: Every change that passes all stages is automatically deployed to production without manual intervention.
+Less common in Salesforce due to org compliance requirements.

 - Key Steps in Salesforce CD: